 Taquo

-The ocean, temperamental, pacific in name only, reaches to meet a hazy, gray horizon.
-Wind has churned the surface into white-capped folds marching without cadence across an open expanse.
 Braced against a force that cannot touch him, Denny stands within the encircling transparency of the greatroom watching breakers expend themselves against the seawall below.
-Their spent volumes spill into the lagoon, surging and siphoning out again through the shallow neck of the atoll.
+Volumes spill into the lagoon, surging and siphoning out again through the shallow neck of the atoll.

-There are a number of specks conspicuous in the dawn light, a scattered flotilla of observers representing various agencies, governments, and incompatible concerns, all stationed judiciously beyond the periphery of the null field.
+There are a number of specks conspicuous in the dawn light, a scattered flotilla of observers representing various agencies, governments, and incompatible concerns, all stationed beyond the periphery of the null field.
 Its unseen margin is evident only by the example of previous misadventures.

-Denny’s interest is drawn toward the northern curve of the turret.
-He sketches a pane on the transparency with his fingers and gestures, magnifying and enhancing the image.
-A ship has, for whatever reason, crossed the invisible boundary and is now adrift in a rolling sea, powerless, unable to so much as issue a distress call without semaphore.
-It would not do any good anyway.
-None of the hapless craft’s widely dispersed neighboring vessels would hazard sharing the same undesirable outcome.
+A ship has crossed the invisible boundary and is now adrift in a rolling sea, powerless, unable to so much as issue a distress call without semaphore.
+It wouldn’t do any good anyway.
+None of the hapless craft’s widely dispersed neighboring vessels would hazard sharing the same unproductive outcome.

 Erica’s unique stamp is imprinted somewhere behind Denny’s eyes.
 Her voice is in his ears, although it’s really not.
 Direct stimulation of the auditory centers of the brain tends to give that impression.
 Denny’s own memory adds the rest.